cirosantilli/linux-cheat/net/README.md

 The server on the router is called **proxy server**.

-###subnet mask
+###Subnet mask

-####get mask for an interface:
+####Get mask for an interface:

     ifconfig wlan0 | sed -nr 's/.*Mask:([^ ]*)/\1/p'

-internal ips have two parts: network and computer
+Internal IPs have two parts: network and computer.

-the length of the network part may vary between networks
+The length of the network part may vary between networks.

-the length is given by the **subnet mask**, ex:
+The length is given by the **subnet mask**, e.g.:

     255.255.255.0
     1111.1111.1111.0000

-means that 12 first bits are network
+means that 12 first bits are network.

     255.255.0.0

 means that 8 first bits are network

-all computers in the same network must have the same subnet mask and the same network part, but different computer parts.
+All computers in the same network must have the same subnet mask and the same network part, but different computer parts.

-each network (formally **network segment**) is run by a single router #TODO confirm
+Each network (formally **network segment**) is run by a single router #TODO confirm

-###special adresses
+###Special addresses

-####zero host address
+####Zero host address

 <http://serverfault.com/questions/135267/what-is-the-network-address-x-x-x-0-used-for>